MicrosoftDocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-automatic-enrollment.md

 > [!NOTE]
 >
-> If you have already set up automatic Intune enrollment from another Autopilot scenario, you can skip this step and move on to [Step 2: Install the Intune Connector](hybrid-azure-ad-join-intune-connector.md).
+> If automatic Intune enrollment is already set up, skip this step and move on to [Step 2: Install the Intune Connector](hybrid-azure-ad-join-intune-connector.md).

 ## Set up Windows automatic Intune enrollment